 On a side note I was underwhelmed by Garcia's philosophical ability real-time.
 His boyish appropriation of a language obviously picked up from reading philosophy exclusively online is quite visible.
-He latches on to the language of branding by leaning on concepts such as "withdrawal" etc. etc. as well as ideas that come directly from blogs and blogs alone.
-(It's alright to start on blogs in order to gain a sense of direction or trajectory or to put one's finger on a pulse, but nothing can replace working through the texts in question themselves. *Dwelling* on online concepts and discussions - especially while at a conference or presentation - without moving on to the arguments and texts in question themselves immediately challenges your credibility.)
-I hardly had a sense that he is trained or even able as a philosopher.
-As sad as it is to say, in the end he just came off as an online groupie.
+He latches onto the language of branding by leaning on concepts such as "withdrawal" etc. etc. as well as ideas that come directly from blogs and blogs alone.
+(It's alright to start on blogs in order to gain a sense of direction or trajectory or to put one's finger on a pulse, but nothing can replace working through the texts in question themselves. *Dwelling* on online discussions - question without moving on to the arguments and texts in question themselves immediately challenges your credibility, especially real-time while at a conference where others are able to become immediately aware of whether or not your "philosophical chops" are real.)

 [UPDATE March 2017: This occurred to me at a recent colloquium where I watched Jane Bennett give a talk.
 It was immediately visible she had no idea what she was talking about.]